-Goldstein replied: "Comrade, you are not interested in this.
+Hershcovici replied: "Comrade, you are not interested in this.
 I surmise that you would like to chat a little bit.
-If I had told you that it was 9 o'clock, you would have asked: 'What brand of watch do you have?'
-I would have replied: 'It is a Swiss gold watch.'
-You would have answered: 'Then you must have a high position.
+If I had told you that it was 9 o'clock, you would have asked, 'What brand of watch do you have?'
+I would have replied, 'It is a Swiss gold watch.'
+You would have answered, 'Then you must have a high position.
 You could not afford such a watch otherwise.'
-I would have replied: 'Yes, I am a director in the Ministry of External Commerce.'
+I would have replied, 'Yes, I am a director in the Ministry of External Commerce.'
 Then you would have asked me where I stay in Moscow.
-I would answer: 'On Street Artileriinaia.'
+I would answer, 'On Street Artileriinaia.'
 You would have asked if I have a family.
 I would have told you that I have a wife and three daughters.
-You would have asked if by chance I had their picture with me.
-I would have said yes and would have shown you the picture.
+You would have said yes and would have shown you the picture.
 You would have liked my beautiful elder daughter Esther and would have asked me if I would allow you to visit me once.
 Politeness would have obliged me to answer yes.
 You would have fallen in love with Esther and would have asked her hand in marriage.
 And why should I give my daughter in marriage to a man who does not even possess a watch?"

-The existence of Abraham and his descendants has to be denied, because if my were to admit that Abraham existed, according to the Biblical record and all the traditions of hundreds of millions of Jews, Christians, and Moslems, we would have asked why Abraham was so conspicuous that his name should remain alive in history after four millennia.
-The only reply could be that he is famous because he believed God, followed his commands, and was ready to sacrifice even his dearest son for him.
-To which we would have put the question whether Abraham ever met God.
+The existence of Abraham and his descendants must be denied, because if atheists were to admit that Abraham existed, according to the biblical record and all the traditions of hundreds of millions of Jews, Christians, and Muslims, we would have asked why Abraham was so conspicuous that his name should remain alive in history after four millennia.
+The only reply could be that he is famous because he believed God, followed His commands, and was ready to sacrifice even his dearest son for Him.
+To which we would have asked whether Abraham ever met God.
 The answer is that he often heard the voice of God speaking to him clearly.
 We would be interested to know what God told him.
-The answer would be that among other things God told him that he wanted to make a covenant with him.
+The answer would be that, among other things, God told him that He wanted to make a covenant with him.
 In his seed, that is, through one of his offspring, all nations would be blessed.
 Now, since everyone wishes to have a blessed life, we would have asked the name of this descendant of Abraham who was to impart happiness.
 The reply is simple: The New Testament begins by telling us that Jesus is this descendant of Abraham.
-We would have asked how anybody can receive blessings from him.
-And we would hear the message of the Gospel: Jesus died on the cross for us sinners.
-He bore the punishment for our offences.
-Whosoever believes in him is cleansed from all his sins and has eternal life now and in Paradise.
+We would have asked how anybody can receive blessings from Him.
+And we would hear the message of the gospel: Jesus died on the cross for us sinners.
+He bore the punishment for our offenses.
+Whoever believes in Him is cleansed from all his sins and has eternal life now and in Paradise.